 Why This Matters

-The cardiovascular system isn't just anatomy to memorize—it's a pressure-driven fluid transport network that engineers analyze using the same principles applied to pumps, pipes, and hydraulic systems.
+The cardiovascular system is a pressure-driven fluid transport network that engineers analyze using the same principles applied to pumps, pipes, and hydraulic systems.
 You're being tested on how fluid mechanics, electrical signaling, and material properties combine to create a system that moves approximately 5 liters of blood per minute through roughly 100,000 kilometers of vessels.
-Understanding these engineering principles helps you design everything from artificial hearts to stents to blood pressure monitors.
+These engineering principles underpin the design of artificial hearts, stents, blood pressure monitors, and more.

 When you encounter cardiovascular questions, think like an engineer: What's the driving force?
 What's the resistance?
 How does structure enable function?
-Don't just memorize that arteries have thick walls—understand why high-pressure conduits require different material properties than low-pressure return lines.
-This conceptual framework will serve you in problem-solving scenarios where you need to predict system behavior or troubleshoot pathological conditions.
+Don't just memorize that arteries have thick walls.
+Understand why high-pressure conduits require different material properties than low-pressure return lines.
+This framework will help you predict system behavior and troubleshoot pathological conditions on exams.

 The Pump: Generating Hydraulic Pressure